-From Dan on January 8th, 2009 in Green Remodeling
+From Dean Dowd on January 08, 2009 in Green Remodeling

 In energy consumption and conservation, every little thing matters.
 Every home will have its holes, no matter how small or invisible, that allow heat to be lost to that invading winter chill.
 And as sure as there are some strange, seemingly insignificant ways that energy is lost, there are also some creative ways to maximize energy conservation.
 Take, for instance, arranging your furniture to save energy.
 It may seem like an oddball approach, but when you set your mind on it you find it has very logical implications.